-Add up all this confusion, and it’s easy to see how simple unknowingly letting a narcissist into your life can be—which is precisely why it’s so important to know about the different types of narcissists, and their defining characteristics—especially the one that experts caution you avoid at all costs.
+Add up all this confusion, and it’s easy to see how simple it is to unknowingly let a narcissist into your life—which is precisely why it’s so important to know about the different types of narcissists, and their defining characteristics—especially the one that experts caution you avoid at all costs.

 1. The toxic narcissist